Coluche: Personal life

 At the beginning of his career, Coluche dated Miou-Miou for a time.
-It was him who found her stage name, which he had invented as a nickname for her.
+It was he who found her stage name, which he had invented as a nickname for her.
 In 1969, he met Véronique Kantor, who became his girlfriend and whom he married in 1975.
 They had two sons, Romain (b.
 1972) and Marius (b.
 1976).
 The couple divorced in 1981.
 Following his separation with Véronique, Coluche, who already had problems with alcohol, developed a drug addiction.

 In 1982, Coluche began a relationship with Elsa Chalier, who left his friend Patrick Dewaere for him.
 Dewaere then committed suicide, using a shotgun that Coluche had offered him.
 The remorse over Dewaere's death caused Coluche to suffer from depression.
 He later used the pain and sorrow he was experiencing as a basis for his performance in So Long, Stooge.

 Coluche's girlfriend during the early eighties was Frédérique "Fred" Romano, a sex shop manager.
 Both struggled with drug addiction during their relationship.
 The lead female role of So Long, Stooge, played by Agnès Soral, was partially based on her.
 In 1985, Coluche endeavored to get his life back on track.
 At the time of his death, he was in a relationship with Frédérique Fayles-Bernstein, who later married television executive Pierre Lescure.

 A motorsports enthusiast, Coluche was a skilled practitioner of motorcycle racing.
 In March 1985, he set a world speed record (252.087 km/h; 156.64 mph) on a one-km (1000 yard) track in Italy with a 750cc motorcycle.

 Death

 At 16:35 on 19 June 1986, Coluche died after crashing his Honda 1100 VFC into a truck on the "route de Cannes", a road in the commune of Opio, Alpes-Maritimes in southeastern France.
 He was 41.
 This event provoked national grief and inspired the album Putain de camion ("fucking truck") by his close friend Renaud.
 Some conspiracy theories have since surfaced, mainly in the book Coluche, l'accident: contre-enquête, alleging that Coluche might have been murdered.

-On the occasion of the 30th anniversary of his death, from 6 October 2016 to 14 January 2017, an exhibition about Coluche was held at Paris City Hall.

-In March 2011, a bronze statue of Coluche, dressed in his trademark striped dungarees, was unveiled in his hometown of Montrouge (suburb of Paris).